JimFowler/books/Books20/Tools/python/doc/aaaconvert/description.rst

-The books are generally in section 3 of AAA while the conference proceedings are in section 12.  ??? sent both sections to me from all 73 volumes.
+The books are generally in section 3 of AAA while the conference proceedings are in section 12.  ??? sent both sections to me from all 73 volumes, a total of 126 files.
 The total number of book in these files is 13,157.
 However, I have noted the occasional book in other sections that we not includes in these files.
 It will be necessary to search through the volumes of AAA to locate these books.